Yogesh8129/netflix-gpt/README.md

 - Update profile API call
 - Bug fix of Signup user display name and profile picture update
 - Bug fix if user is not logged in then redirect /browse to login page or vice-versa
+- Unsubscribe to the onAuthStateChanged callback
+- Added hardcoded values to Constants files

 # Features
 - Login/Signup
     - Sign In/ Sign up Form